allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - Human - A human account (Client side, selfbot)

 ## Discord Objects
-Discord Objects - entities such as Guild, User, or Channel.
+Discord Objects - Entities such as Guild, User, or Channel.
  - SnowFake (Interface) - Objects that has ID.
  - Mention (Interface) - Objects that are mentionable.
  - User - A base entity, can be a member of guild/private channel, and bot/human.